jeaneducation/basketball-shots/README.md

 1. change "homepage" in `package.json` to the URL of your GitHub pages site
 1. `npm install`
 1. `npm run deploy`

+# Todo
+- Fix styling withs.
+Widths are not behaving, currently styling is messy to make it work on iPads.
+- Spice up the styling